Yejashi/obsidianNotes/Research/LLVM/Clang/Preprocessor.md

 A **token** is a substring from the original source code that acts as the minimum building block for semantic reasoning.

  In some of the traditional compilers, the lexer is responsible for chopping the input source code into a sequence of tokens or a token stream, as shown in the preceding diagram.
+This token stream will later be fed into the parser to construct the semantic structure.